ZhgChg.Li

 }

-On the View, pull up to fade in + pull down to close, which creates a transition effect similar to Spotify’s player!
+Pull up to fade in + pull down to close on the view is similar to the transition effect in Spotify’s player!

-This part is more tedious, but the principle is the same.
-I won’t post it here, but interested friends can refer to the GitHub example content.
+This part is more complex, but the principle is the same.
+It won’t be posted here.
+Interested readers can refer to the GitHub example.

-This article is very long and took me a long time to organize and produce.
+This article is very long and took me quite some time to compile.
 Thank you for your patience in reading.

 References: